Take time to review the coverage your insurance plan provides

-At Novant Health, we want to assist you in getting the most from your insurance plan.
+We want to assist you in getting the most from your insurance plan.
 It’s important to know that each health insurance company has different rules for covering your costs and filing claims.
 Take time to get an understanding of your insurer’s requirements before you schedule an appointment or medical procedure.
-Knowing what your plan requires of you can save your money and get your claims paid faster.
+Knowing what your plan requires of you can save you money and get your claims paid faster.

-The best time to get information about fees you will need to pay is before you receive services.
-This will help you plan for the costs you will incur.
+The best time to ask about fees is before you receive services.
+This will help you make choices that are right for you and plan for the costs you will incur.
 Call the number on your insurance card whenever you plan to receive care.
 You can find out whether your plan covers those services and locations that are approved.

 Our staff also will call your insurance company in advance of your procedure to get an estimate of how much you will be asked to pay.
 Please remember this is just an estimate.
 The final amount due will be determined after your insurance company processes your claim.